Nysepho/fa-notification-viewer/README.md

 # fa-notification-viewer

-A userscript to make viewing your Fur Affinitity notification backlog easier.
+A userscript to make viewing your [Fur Affinity](https://www.furaffinity.net/) notification backlog easier.

 The script allows you to navigate through each submission in your new submission notifications, with buttons
 to navigate between submissions, add a submission to your favourites and automatically remove the submission